1. Investment

 We used the following guidelines to talk about indication for treatment options:

-- Treatment options for the menopausal transition often have several different uses
+- Treatment options for the menopausal transition have multiple uses.

-- Only FDA Approved therapies have actual indications other categories are not reviewed by the FDA.
+- Only FDA Approved therapies have actual indications.

-- We list up to four indications for each option knowing some therapies have additional benefits
+- We list up to four indications for each option.

 We could go heavy duty into all of the ingredients in all of the options, and we definitely get more granular in the membership portion of the site.